Math major and advanced courses FAQ

 A brief summary of the pure math options could be like this:

 Math 475, senior essay.
-This is a semester-long project done independently, with a math faculty adviser.
+It is a semester-long project done independently, with a math faculty adviser.
 At the end, students write an essay, and give a 30-minute presentation.
 The essay must contain some original work; some students incorporate original research, but this is not required.
 An insightful expositions into existing results also works, so long as the essay provides something new (e.g. some applications of the topics, or thoughtfully constructed examples).

 Math 481 description is very similar to Math 480, except the topics are math + economics.
 Pre-requisites are Math 225 + 255.
 It is offered every Spring.